John Baxter b. 1941

 Today I would describe myself as a post-theist, non-supernaturalist or secular Buddhist humanist.
-As regards religion and the religions they continue to fascinate for I think they often embody valuable insights into the human condition which deserve examination and respect.
+As regards religion and the religions they continue to fascinate for I think they often embody and demonstrate valuable insights into the human condition which deserve examination and respect.

 As a specialist teacher of Religious Education I was for some years on the National RE Teachers Commitee and then became a member of the Devon SACRE which developed the RE curriculum for Devon schools.
 I am committed to an open approach to Religious Education which includes providing accurate understanding and respect for all the main religions and secular humanism and the opportunity to examine and discuss important religious and ethical issues.
 (I am a member of Humanists UK)

 Personally I find I am unable to stop constantly re-examining the views I am inclined to hold.
 If you wish to label me you will need to read what I have written.
 Politically I have been an active supporter of the Liberal Democrats.

-Degrees and Qualifications: I hold a BA in Religious Studies from Rhodes University SA, an MA in Theology from Trinity College, Oxford, an MEd in the Philosophy of Education from Bristol University. and a Licentiate from the British Institute of Professional Photography.
+Degrees and Qualifications: I hold a BA in Religious Studies from Rhodes University SA, an MA in Theology from Trinity College, Oxford, an Advanced Diploma and an MEd in the Philosophy of Education from Bristol University. and a Licentiate from the British Institute of Professional Photography.